-- Why do the Archives want help transcribing the lists?
+- Why does the National Archives want help transcribing item/consignment lists?

 - How do I access a record I see listed?

 - The webpage is larger than my screen and I have a horizontal scrollbar

 - I am having technical issues with the website

 It is a list of the contents of a consignment, usually prepared at the time of packing and transfer.